Coinplate/BIP39-Seed-Phrase-Generator/Online version/info.md

-This is an copy of online version running at getcoinplate.com
+This is an copy of an online version running at getcoinplate.com.

+**See the tool in action - online version -  [BIP39 Seed Phrase Generator](https://getcoinplate.com/bip39-seed-phrase-mnemonics-generator-offline-online-tool/)**

+You can check the full source code plus CSS and JS in separate folders.